seamusdemora/PiFormulae/UsefulShellTricks.md

 ### Background, nohup, infinite loops, daemons

 It's occasionally useful to create a program/script that runs continuously, performing some task.
-Background, nohup and infinite loops are all *ingredients* that allow us to create [*daemons*](https://en.wikipedia.org/wiki/Daemon_(computing)) - very useful actors in accomplishing many objectives.
+Background, nohup and infinite loops are all *ingredients* that allow us to create [*daemons*](https://en.wikipedia.org/wiki/Daemon_(computing)) - very useful actors for accomplishing many objectives.
 Here's a brief discussion of these ingredients, and a brief example showing how they work together:

 * ***infinite loop:*** this is a set of instructions that run continuously by default; instructions that are executed repetitively until stopped or interrupted.
 In a literary sense, the infinite loop could be characterized as the daemon's beating heart.